fivesixty/notepages/README.md

 A mobile version is served to detected browsers, using jQuery Mobile Alpha 3.
 It has been tested on iPad/iPhone browsers.
 Reading experience is good on the iPad, somewhat constrained on the iPhone due to width.
 Editing is buggy due to alpha status of jQuery mobile., but functional.

+#### Mobile support is currently not supported in development, and will be moving to a read-only state pending finding suitable input arrangements.

 ## Printing

 A print stylesheet is served which formats the document in a print friendly manner.
 Exporting of pages is not self-supported, but Print-to-PDF functionality of most browsers works as expected.